 A written notice explaining your eligibility and the amount of the Cash grant that will be credited to your account should be sent 30 days after your completed Cash grant application is received.
 If your application is judged to be incomplete, the welfare office must tell you, within 10 days, what is missing and provide you an additional 15 days to complete it.
 An application for a Crisis grant must be acted upon within 48 hours.
 However, if a life-threatening emergency exists, the department must act within 18 hours.

 If you are eligible, a payment will be sent directly to the utility/fuel dealer and the payment will be credited on your bill.
 In some cases, a check may be mailed to the recipient.

 How much is received ?

-The minimum Cash grant amount is $300; however your household may be eligible to receive much more.
 The amount of your energy assistance grant depends on the size of your household, your income and your type of fuel.
-Although grant amounts may change from year to year, the minimum Cash grant you will receive is $300.
-The amount of the maximum Crisis grant also changes from year to year, but is $800 for 2008-2009.
+The grant amounts may change from year to year.
+The minimum Cash grant amount is $100 and the maximum is $1,000 for 2015-2016.
+The minimum Crisis grant you will receive is $25 and the amount of the maximum Crisis grant is $500 for 2015-2016.

 What if you are not satisfied with the amount or the way you were treated?

-FOR MORE INFORMATION ON LIHEAP OR FOR AN APPLICATION, VISIT THE DEPARTMENT OF WELFARE WEBSITE OR VISIT YOUR LOCAL WELFARE OFFICE.
+FOR MORE INFORMATION ON LIHEAP OR FOR AN APPLICATION, VISIT THE DEPARTMENT OF HUMAN SERVICES WEBSITE OR VISIT YOUR LOCAL WELFARE OFFICE.